First published 07.06.2018; last updated 08.01.2023

 A while ago we talked about the importance of giving straightforward answers.
 With that in mind here are a couple of quite different pubs we’d particularly recommend if you’ve got a couple of hours spare in the centre, between trains and meetings.

 The Barley Mow, 39 Barton Rd, St Philips, BS2 0LF – definitely a pub, but modern; large range of sensibly chosen keg beers; several cask beers, often including Moor and Bristol Beer Factory; a short walk from the central station at Temple Meads.
+It can get busy around rush hour.

 The Bank, 8 John St, city centre, BS1 2HR – our suggestion for a central, old-school, back-street pub.
 On an alleyway next to a churchyard along the line of the old city wall this small pub has the feel of a local boozer despite its central location.
 Small range of local ales.
 (But busy on Sundays when it serves its famous roast.)